bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 and requires at least two arguments to specify a folder containing the training images and annotations.
 Annotations can be specified in a single file in the COCO format.
-Training process requires a GPU environment if MMDetection is chosen as the backend because it only supports GPU training.
 Refer to the API documentation of :meth:`train <justdeepit.models.IS.train>` for detailed usage.